epigen/dea_limma/README.md

       - highlighting features according to configured cut-offs for statistical significance (pCutoff) and effect size (FCcutoff)
       - (optional) highlighting features according to configured feature lists
   - hierarchically clustered heatmap of effect sizes (LFC) per comparison (features x comparisons) indicating statistical significance with a star '\*'
-      - using all relevant features (FILTERED)
+      - using all filtered features based on the `config` (`FILTERED`)
       - (optional) using configured feature lists
       - in case of more than 100 features the row labels and significance indicators (\*) are removed
-      - in case of more than 50000 features no heatmap is generated
+      - in case of more than 50,000 features no heatmap is generated
   - diagnostic quality control plots
       - (optional) voom mean-variance trend
       - (optional) intermediate mean-variance trend, in case of blocking and vooming